keulloi/Laser-CLD1010p-User-Manual/README.md

 # Notes

 - Always set a safe current limit before enabling LD output.
-- Ensure TEC is opened before open LD
+- Ensure TEC is opened before opening LD
 - Ensure TEC is stable before high-current operation.
 - AD2 modulation may override manual current control depending on wiring configuration.
 - Do not exceed the safe current range of your laser diode.
+- Always turn LD off when you finish one sequence.
+- Close the Laser and lock the key after finishing.

 ---